aminoa/blog/content/posts/open-source/index.md

 ---
-title: 'Research on the Free Software and Open Source Movement'
+title: 'Reading on the Free Software and Open Source Movement'
 date: 2025-02-25T16:04:00-04:00
 draft: false
 summary: Reading I did on Linus Torvalds, the FOSS movement and Richard Stallman